questdb/documentation/reference/function/date-time.md

 For most purposes a `TIMESTAMP` is preferred, as it offers a wider range of functions whilst still being 8 bytes in size.

-Be aware that, when using a `Timestamp` as the designated timestamp, it is not allowed to set any value before the Epoch (`1970-01-01T00:00:00.000000Z`).
+Be aware that, when using a `TIMESTAMP` as the designated timestamp, you cannot set it to any value before the Unix epoch (`1970-01-01T00:00:00.000000Z`).

 To explicitely convert from `Timestamp` to Date you can use `CAST(ts_column AS Date)`.
 To convert